MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Step 5: Poll for password reset status

-Lastly, since updating of the user’s configuration with the new password incurs some delay, the app can use the `/resetpassword/v1.0/poll_completion` endpoint to poll Microsoft Entra ID for password reset status.
-The minimum amount of time in seconds that the app should wait between polling requests is returned form the `/resetpassword/v1.0/submit` endpoint in the `poll_interval` parameter.
+Lastly, since updating of the user’s configuration with the new password incurs some delay, the app can use the `/poll_completion` endpoint to poll Microsoft Entra ID for password reset status.
+The minimum amount of time in seconds that the app should wait between polling requests is returned from the `/submit` endpoint in the `poll_interval` parameter.

 Here's an example (we present the example request in multiple lines for readability):